 - Chat now supports messaging external users.

-Organizations using the "Classic Hangouts only" or "Chat and classic Hangouts" setting will be migrated to "Chat Preferred" by default, but administrators can choose to opt-out of this migration.
+Organizations using the "Chat and classic Hangouts" service setting will be migrated to "Chat Preferred" by default, but administrators can opt-out of this migration.
 Organizations using the “Chat only” setting won't be impacted.

 Phase 5: Mandatory upgrade—late 2021